FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/successful-test-email.png" alt="A test email that was successfully sent via FusionAuth" class="img-fluid" figure=false %}

-Note: If you’re using a free email address (e.g. @gmail.com), your emails might go to SPAM.
+Note: If you’re using a free email address (e.g. @gmail.com), your emails might go to spam folders, so make sure to check that.

 ## Setting up Magic Links

-Before jumping into building our web application, you need to make one final configuration change to enable passwordless login using the FusionAuth dashboard.
+Before jumping into building your web application, make one final configuration change to enable passwordless login using the FusionAuth dashboard.

 Navigate to your application configuration and toggle "Passwordless login" to "enabled" under the "Security" tab.